crossplane-contrib/function-cue-archived/docs/MERGING_VALUES.md

 ### overwrite:false implementation

-If the field to be set already exists then function-cue will error
+If the field to be set already exists then function-cue will error on `XR` `PatchResource` and `PatchDesired`

 TODO